jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 {{writing}}

 ## Visual Design
-We decided on a graph UI that placed focus on a user's food impact progress.
+We decided on a graph UI that focused on a user's food impact progress.
 Below the progress tile, we also offered other resources such as helpful articles and local events in the area.
 {{end_block}}
 {{image-md}}
 <img class="w-100" src="/assets/food-challenge/myhome-v1.png">